 Girls & Guys Nights Out

 Participants can enjoy a night out with old friends while making some new ones too!
-Program focus is on community leisure opportunities, socialization and independence.
-Outings may include local sports events, movies, restaurants, shopping centers, and attractions.
+These family-friendly outings focus on community leisure opportunities, socialization and independence.
+Trips may include local sports events, movies, restaurants, shopping centers, and attractions.
 Registration fees will vary according to trip.
 Departures/pickups leave from Gilmore TRC.
 Pre-registration is required for all trips, dates/destinations are scheduled on select Friday evenings and are subject to change.
 Please inform staff when registering if participant will be traveling with a caregiver.

 13+; Fri.; 5-9 pm; Fee TBA